evadecker/eva.town/src/content/work/2012/studio/index.md

 ---
-title: Studio
+title: Freelance
 timeline:
   start: "2012"
   end: Ongoing
 ---

-I frequently work independently with teams of all sizes on product design, branding, leadership, and front-end engineering.
-I especially enjoy partnering with organizations in civic tech, social justice, the creative arts, and gaming.
-If that's you, [send me an email](mailto:hey@evadecker.com).
+I often work solo with teams of all sizes on product design and front-end engineering (plus occasional branding and illustration).
+I love partnering with organizations in civic tech, social justice, the creative arts, and gaming.
+If you want to work together, [send me an email](mailto:hey@evadecker.com).